-What languages do you speak/study?
+What languages do you speak and/or study?

 How has language study been different for you at Colgate than it was in high school?

 What else do you study besides languages?
 Do you see crossover between your fields of study?

 Have you received any scholarships or fellowships for language study?

 Have you been able to study abroad?
-What was your study abroad experience like?
-How did it contribute to your education at Colgate?
+What was your experience like, and how did it contribute to your education at Colgate?

 Why do you think studying languages is important?

 What impact do you see language study having on the rest of your life?
 Do you have any future plans that involve languages?

 I plan to have an international career, although I’m not exactly sure of the field yet.
 I know that whatever I choose to do will involve language in some aspect, and it’s important for both my personal and career fulfillment to be able to communicate well.
 I recently received a Projects for Peace Fellowship, so I will be in Timor-Leste during the summer of 2019.
 I plan to improve both my Indonesian and my Portuguese while I’m there, as both languages are spoken on the island.
 Since my project under this fellowship is about peace and reconciliation, I think my knowledge of languages will be crucial.